 Look one step ahead

 When placing your components always be mindful of how long your traces are going to need to be to connect your pins together.
 By putting relevant parts next to each other, you can make your routing process a whole lot easier and more efficient by keeping similar routing jobs in one area on your board.

 It’s Getting Hot in Here

-Heat dissipation is a concern for any electronics device when all of your very active components and traces are throwing up loads of heat.
+Heat dissipation is a concern for any electronic device.
+Especially when all of your very active components and traces are throwing up loads of heat.
 As enclosures get smaller and PCBs get even more densely packed, turn down the heat with these tips: